-His research has been published in leading journals such as Operations Research and Mathematical Programming.
+His research has been published in leading journals including Operations Research,Management Science, Manufacturing & Service Operations Management, Mathematical Programming, and SIAM Journal on Optimization.
 His work has also been recognized at various levels by INFORMS Decision Analysis Society, INFORMS Bonder Scholarship, and IIE Pritsker Doctoral Dissertation Award.

 A native of Turkey, Sandikçi earned a bachelor's degree in industrial engineering from Marmara University in Istanbul in 1999.
 He earned two master's degrees: one in industrial engineering from Bilkent University in Ankara in 2001 and one in operations research from the University of North Carolina at Chapel Hill in 2003.
 He earned a PhD in industrial engineering from the University of Pittsburgh in 2008.
 Sandikçi joined the Chicago Booth faculty in 2008.

 With L.M.
 Maillart, A.J.
 Schaefer, and M.S.
-Roberts, "Alleviating the patient's price of privacy through a partially observable waiting list," Working paper (2012).
+Roberts, "Alleviating the patient's price of privacy through a partially observable waiting list," Management Science (2013).

 With N. Kong and A.J.
-Schaefer, “A hierarchy of bounds for stochastic mixed-integer programs,” Mathematical Programming (forthcoming).
+Schaefer, “A hierarchy of bounds for stochastic mixed-integer programs,” Mathematical Programming (2013).